-Who are School Business Professionals?
+Who Becomes a School Business Professional?

 School business professionals bring diverse educational and career backgrounds to the table.
 Some start from an operations or finance support position in a district and work their way up to become a business manager or treasurer over a period of years.
 Others join directly from public or private industries, possessing relevant experience tailor-made for the job.

 Interestingly, there's no college degree specifically for school business management or finance.
 However, business and finance degrees, coupled with hands-on job-specific training from licensure associations like OASBO, prepare aspiring school business professionals for a flourishing career.

 Teachers, educational administrators, and those currently in the business or finance office of a school district are well-positioned to make the move towards becoming a treasurer or business manager.

 Professionals in various finance and operations careers have many transferable skills and can find success in a school business career.

 Now is a great time to set your sights on a career in school finance or operations.

 How can I gain exposure to these careers?

 OASBO has Career Ambassadors in public school districts throughout the state who are eager to share their experiences.
 They also offer job-shadowing opportunities and coordinated internships.
 Get connected to a Career Ambassador in your part of the state by completing the information form below.